 Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

-Sunday's contest that pits the No. 16 Ohio State Buckeyes (5-1) against the No. 20 Tennessee Volunteers (4-3) at Thompson-Boling Arena has a projected final score of 79-72 (based on our computer prediction) in favor of Ohio State.
-Tipoff is at 5:00 PM ET on December 3.
+Sunday's game between the No. 16 Ohio State Buckeyes (5-1) and the No. 20 Tennessee Volunteers (4-3) at Thompson-Boling Arena has a projected final score of 79-72 based on our computer prediction, with Ohio State coming out on top.
+Game time is at 5:00 PM ET on December 3.

 Catch college basketball action all season long on Fubo!